 Morocco?
 It is hard to say.
 The twitterverse is now erupting with speculation that protests in Morocco will occur March 13 2011.
 (Do a twitter search for #March13 and see the results) But these speculations are grouped with numerous dates and locations for other protests in other nations.

 There are concerns that these protests will spread to other locations such as Yemen, Jordan, Sudan and others - but in regard to Morocco, it is generally accepted that the political situation is not as dire.

 There is massive interest in the protests from Moroccans, especially the younger and more technically connected sector - but there does not seem to be a wave of hatred for Morocco's King Muhammad VI like there is for Hosni Mubarak.
 Moroccan Facebook and Twitter posts supporting the Egyptian protests in many cases also include reverence to the king.

 However, there is noticeable dissent and dissatisfaction with the corruption and rot within the Moroccan political system.
 Not to mention dissatisfaction with poverty, and lack of public services including education.
 This dissatisfaction could potentially see protests - but on the same level as the ones we have seen in Egypt?
 Highly unlikely.
 But not totally impossible.

 Morocco shares many things with Egypt - but the level of dissatisfaction, as we have seen in recent days, is at a feverish level in Egypt.
 It is at a moderate level in Morocco.

 The Australian Department of Foreign Affairs and Trade have as their travel alert to enter Morocco with a "high degree of caution" - But this alert mainly relates to terror related activity and kidnappings in the major cities.
 The alert mentions to avoid protests as they "may turn violent".

 So in short?
 Well, any major protests are being planned for the middle of march, at the very worst.
-But be careful. almost 8 years ago
+But be careful. over 8 years ago